What Is PKI (Public Key Infrastructure)? How It Works

 Key Points

-The use of a Public Key Infrastructure (PKI) by an organization demonstrates a dedication to cybersecurity.
-It enables passwordless authentication, encrypted communication, and it has been listed by organizations such as CISA, NSA, and NIST as a foundational piece of a modern, zero-trust security framework.
+Public key infrastructure (PKI) is critical for modern network security.
+It enables passwordless authentication and encrypted communication, and it has been listed by organizations such as CISA, NSA, and NIST as a foundational piece of a modern, zero-trust security framework.

 What is a PKI (Public Key Infrastructure)?

-At a very high-level, the purpose of a PKI is to allow organizations to use encryption for their various security needs.
-It allows phishing-resistant authentication to applications or Wi-Fi.
-It enables your web servers to communicate in encrypted tunnels.
-It’s even used in your credit cards and car keys.
-But a PKI, like its name implies, is a complete infrastructure that contains many incredibly complex components.
-It requires this, because the digital certificates it produces as a replacement to passwords, take up to 300 trillion years to crack with a supercomputer.
-That’s over 16,000 times longer than the universe is estimated to be in existence!
-Compare that to most common passwords, that get brute forced in minutes.
+At a very high level, the purpose of a PKI is to allow organizations to use encryption for their various security needs.
+It allows phishing-resistant authentication for applications or Wi-Fi, and enables your web servers to communicate in encrypted tunnels.
+It’s even used to encrypt credit cards and car keys.
+But a PKI is a complete infrastructure that contains many incredibly complex components.
+Properly generated private keys (e.g., 2048-bit RSA or 256-bit ECC) are computationally infeasible to brute force using current technology.
+Compare that to most common passwords which can be brute forced in minutes!

-The most common way that PKI certificates are used in the real world, is through the use of public-private key cryptography.
-This is where anyone can use a public key to encrypt a message and send to someone else.
+The most common way PKI certificates are used in the real world is through public-private key cryptography.
+Anyone can use a public key to encrypt a message and send it to someone else.
 This is great, because passwords are easily stolen over the air or internet.
-When a hacker steals an encrypted message, they can’t do anything about it, even if they knew the public key.
-Plus, most private keys are locked on to the hardware of devices, making them nearly impossible to steal, unlike passwords where it’s extremely trivial.
-All in all, PKIs and digital certificates are incredibly important and technologically advanced facets of cybersecurity.
-If you’d like to learn more, keep reading this article and we’ll break it down piece by piece.
+But when a hacker steals an encrypted message, they can’t do anything about it, even if they knew the public key, because they need the private key to decrypt the information..
+Private keys can be protected in hardware-backed stores such as TPMs or Secure Enclaves, significantly reducing the risk of key exfiltration

 Source: USNA.edu

 Alice wants to send a private encrypted message to Bob.
 She also doesn’t want anyone else to read it.
-So she uses Bob’s public cryptographic key, which as you guessed it public, to create a cyphertext that’s encrypted.
+So she uses Bob’s public cryptographic key to create an encrypted cyphertext.
 Because she used Bob’s public key, only his private key can decrypt the message.
 If Bob wants to send a message back, he will use Alice’s public key just like she used his.
-Just like that, we have way to pass encrypted data to each other!
+Just like that, we have a way to pass encrypted data to each other!

 Source: Computerphile